Alexander H. Rice (explorer)

-Alexander Hamilton Rice Jr. (August 29, 1875 – July 23, 1956) was an American physician, geographer, and explorer of the Amazon Basin.
+Alexander Hamilton Rice (August 29, 1875 – July 23, 1956) was an American physician, geographer, and explorer of the Amazon Basin.
 He was a professor of geography at Harvard University from 1929 to 1952.
 He was also founder and director of the Harvard Institute of Geographical Exploration and curator of the South American section of the Peabody Museum of Archaeology and Ethnology.

 Early life and military service

 Rice was born in the Roxbury section of Boston, on August 29, 1875.
 His grandfather was former Boston mayor, Massachusetts governor, and U.S. Congressman Alexander Hamilton Rice.

 Rice graduated from Noble and Greenough School, and then earned an A.B. from Harvard College in 1898 and an M.D. from Harvard Medical School in 1904.
 On October 6, 1915, he married widowed Titanic survivor Eleanor Elkins Widener.

 Career

 Military and politics

 From 1914 to 1915, he volunteered for the Paris surgical staff of the Ambulance Américain, a group of American civilian doctors serving in Europe.
 From 1915 to 1917, he directed the Hôpital 72, Société de Secours aux Blessés Militaires, a French charity hospital in Paris.

 Once the U.S. entered World War I in 1917, he was commissioned as a lieutenant in the United States Naval Reserve, directing the 2nd Naval District Training School for Reserve Officers at Newport, Rhode Island, where he served until 1919.
 In 1919, he was awarded the Commandeur de la Légion d'honneur for his service to the people of France.

 In 1922, Rice was the unsuccessful Republican nominee for Congress from Massachusetts's 12th congressional district.